 We are told that veterinarians divide a domestic cat’s lifespan into six life stages.
 They do this to be able to provide better health care.
-I’ll guess and presume that at certain life stages it is sensible for a vet to carry out certain age specific screenings.
-Also the life stage of the patient will help with diagnosis.
+I’ll guess and presume that at a certain life stage it is sensible and more productive for a vet to carry out certain age specific screenings.
+Also, the life stage of the patient will help with diagnosis.

-The chart shows the cat’s life stages and below are the sort of age related health issues associated with each age bracket.
+The chart shows a domestic cat’s life stages.
+Below, I list the sort of age-related health issues associated with each age bracket.
 This is not comprehensive.
 You’ll need to see a vet for more.

 Kitten – birth defects, behavioural issues (training), microchipping, spaying and neutering.
 This is the time to set behaviour on the right path such as getting your cat used to having his teeth brushed and to not bite your ankles.
 Nutrition is particularly important.
 Scratching needs to be managed.
 Managing play effectively.
 Socialisation is vital.

 Junior – infectious diseases, injuries and health issues arising out of hunting and fighting, development of certain life-threatening conditions, vaccination boosters, weight issues.